Canola oil is most commonly used for preventing heart disease and for lowering cholesterol levels.

 Children: Canola oil is LIKELY SAFE when used in food amounts.
 There isn't enough reliable information to know if canola oil is safe to use as a medicine.

-We currently have no information for CANOLA OIL Interactions.
+We currently have no information for CANOLA OIL overview.

 - For heart disease: For reducing the risk of heart disease, using about 20 grams (1.5 tbsp) of canola oil per day in place of other fats and oils with higher amounts of saturated fat might help.